 Balances remaining outstanding beyond the second due date will result in the placement of a hold on the account.
 This hold will prevent future registration and receipt of transcripts.
 In addition, graduation and receipt of diploma may be held and check cashing privileges will be revoked until the balance is paid in full.

-The company you work for can pay your account balance in two ways.
+The company you work for can pay your account balance in three ways:

 AmeriCorps engages people 17 and older in service to their communities.
 Most AmeriCorps members are selected by and serve with local and national organizations like Habitat for Humanity, Big Brother/Big Sisters, and the American Red Cross, to name a few.